9 more women file lawsuits against UCLA gynecologist

 The state medical board’s website shows no records of discipline against Heaps and he has a current license to practice medicine.

-He is due in court on July 30.
+The doctor is due back in court on July 30.

+A UCLA spokeswoman and Heaps’ lawyer could not immediately be reached for comment.